Bradfield/algos/book/trees/binary-search-trees.md

 the height of the tree.

-A perfectly balanced tree has the same number of nodes in the left subtree as the right subtree.
+A perfectly balanced tree has the same number of nodes in the left subtree as it does in the right subtree.
 In a balanced binary tree, the worst-case performance of `put` is $$O(\log_2{n})$$, where $$n$$ is the number of nodes in the tree.
 Notice that this is the inverse relationship to the calculation in the previous paragraph.
 So $$\log_2{n}$$ gives us the